snabbco/snabb/src/program/l2vpn/README.md

 chosen from any of the remote peers.

-The reference to an address is composed of the name of the peer and the name of the endpoint withing that peer.
+The reference to an address is composed of the name of the peer and the name of the endpoint within that peer.
 It is an error to reference an address whose address family doesn't match that of the transport.